- A common problem with Chrome is that it sometimes shows 100% disk usage.

 Opera, for instance, is a multi-platform web browser, available on all desktop and mobile platforms, and it’s a great Chrome alternative.

-It’s built on the Chromium engine, and it can work with Chrome extensions without problems if you’re a fan of Google engine.
+It’s built on the Chromium engine, and it can work with Chrome extensions without problems if you’re a fan of the Google engine.

 Due to the fact that it incorporates plenty of efficient features, Opera has low resource usage, so you won’t have to deal with high RAM or disk usage.